-Acute conditions will always affect the patient's episode of care and will always be coded when documented in the medical record.
-This is a fundamental coding principle; consequently acute conditions do not appear in Appendix 1: Co-morbidities list with the exception of certain conditions that can exist in both an acute or chronic form.
+Acute conditions will always affect the patient's episode of care and must always be coded when documented in the medical record.

+This is a fundamental coding principle; consequently, acute conditions do not appear in Appendix 1: Comorbidities list with the exception of certain conditions that can exist in both an acute or chronic form.